 There shall be no discharge of floating solids or visible foam in other than trace amounts.
-There shall be no discharge of visible films of oil, globules of oil, grease or solids in or on the water, or coatings on stream banks.

-Samples taken in compliance with the monitoring requirements specified above shall be taken at the discharge from the final treatment unit prior to the receiving stream.
+There shall be no discharge of visible films of oil, globules of oil, grease or solids in or on the water, or coatings on stream banks or the shoreline.
+Also, samples taken in compliance with the monitoring requirements specified above shall be taken at the discharge after the final treatment unit and prior to the receiving stream.
+Any addition of pre-coagulant generated solids to the effluent shall be added upstream of the sample point.

-B. SCHEDULE OF COMPLIANCE
+B. SCHEDULE OF COMPLIANCE: